KevinFlanagan7/Golf-classic/README.md

 \
 &nbsp;

-    - Spanning the full width of the device and with all navigational links (Home, About, Gallery, Sign up (Registration page)), this gives ease and clear use to the end user.
+    - Spanning the full width of the device and with all navigational links to Home, About, Prizes, Gallery and Sign up sections.
+This gives ease and clear use to the end user.

         ![Navigation bar](documentation/navbar_large.png)

-    - In order for the user to visably see which of the links they are hovering over there is a bar below the text.
+    - In order for the user to visably see which of the links they are hovering over there is a bar below the text when hovered over.

         ![Navigation bar on hover](documentation/navbar_large_hover.png)
 \